-Strictly Come Dancing is back on the telly, the slow cooker is out of the cupboard and you’ve already had way too many gingerbread lattes.
+The days are getting shorter, the slow cooker is out of the cupboard and you’ve already had way too many pumpkin spice lattes.
 It can only mean one thing: Autumn is here.

-Outside of the office, I am the type of person who starts counting down to Christmas and dreaming about cosy evenings in watching Love Actually on the first day of Autumn.
+Outside of the (now virtual) office, I am the type of person who starts counting down to Christmas and dreaming about cosy evenings watching Love Actually as soon as the leaves change.
 But in my role as a PPC consultant, there’s a couple of other important dates which need to be addressed before we can crack out the old Buble album.

 That’s right folks, get the credit cards ready, it’s almost Black Friday!